 Display problems and other issues sometimes occur in the Adobe Target Visual Experience Composer (VEC) and the Enhanced Experience Composer (EEC) under certain conditions.

 adobemc.com domain.
-Without this attribute, the browser will reject these cookies, causing the EEC to fail.
+Without this attribute, the browser rejects these cookies, causing the EEC to fail.

 Adobe has submitted an updated VEC Helper extension to the Google Chrome Store.
 This extension overwrites the cookie attributes to set the